 CYCLING Performance TEST

-Polar’s Cycling Performance Test is a simple and effective easy to track your cycling performance improvements and determine your power zones.
+Polar’s Cycling Performance Test is a simple and effective way to track your cycling performance improvements and determine your power zones.

 Moreover, the Cycling Performance Test is based on a commonly used FTP (Functional Threshold Power) test for cycling.
 The purpose of the FTP test is to assess a cyclist’s highest possible power (watts) from a substantial ride.